How Odin's pricing works

 Deal fees constitute the main part of this pricing, which is always charged as a percentage of the total amount raised for syndicated deals, with a minimum and a cap.

 Deal fee percentages depend on the pricing tier you agree to.
-There are three options - Base, Core and Headliner.
+There are two options - Syndicate and Syndicate Plus.
 Deal fees are capped at both ends, with a floor price and a ceiling price.
-On the one hand this means syndicates can’t viably raise extremely small amounts (<~$40k), and on the other it means there is a reasonable limit to the amount you are charged.
+On the one hand this means syndicates can’t viably raise extremely small amounts (<~$40k), and on the other it means there is a reasonable limit to the amount you are charged by Odin.

 - -